McCoyBrandon/AI_Capstone/README.md

 ---

-## How to reproduce usking Windows Command Prompt or PowerShell pre-organized MAKEFILE set up.
+## How to reproduce usking Windows Command Prompt or PowerShell.

 These steps fully reproduce the project end-to-end in a fresh environment.